affanmehmood/Movie-World/README.md

-# Movie-World
+# DVD Rental System
-A system in wich you have different search functins ,data handling, costomers records etc.
+A system in which you have different search functins, data handling, costomers, TV/Movie records etc.

 Things I learned:
 1) how to model and structure your app.